KozlovKV/game-life/docs/_docs.md

 ---

+# Differences from the basic technical task
+*soon*

+---

 # How to play
 **Our version of "Conway game of life" works with universal sets of conditions for birth and survival.**